-Requests for leave of absence during term time: The Education Regulations 2013, which became law on 1st September 2013 states that Head Teachers may not grant leave of absence, unless the absence is considered to be for exceptional circumstances.
+Requests for leave of absence during term time: The Education Regulations 2013, states that Head Teachers may not grant leave of absence, unless the absence is considered to be for exceptional circumstances.
 No parent/carer can demand leave of absence during term-time for their child as a right.
 Authorisation cannot be given retrospectively.